Kaikina/guess-the-game-solver/README.md

 [Guess the Game](https://guessthe.game/) is a daily movie guessing game.

 ## How to use ?
-Copy the code inside solver.js and paste it to your browser console while being on the framed wtf page.
+Copy the following code and paste it to your browser console while being on the framed wtf page.
 The answer of the daily movie will be output to the console.
 ```js
 const scripts = document.head.getElementsByTagName('script');